HOME - SOIL - PESTS - WATERING - VEGGIES

 Before each new planting we dig the veggie beds over to aerate them and add some extra slow release fertiliser.

-We are trying different methods in each of the garden beds with the latest bed being well prepared with a good organic fertiliser and mulch mix.
-So far the results have not shown any better performance in this bed then in beds that had just sand and NPK granulated fertiliser.
+We have tried different methods in each of the garden beds with the latest bed being well prepared with a good organic fertiliser and mulch mix.
+The results did not show any better performance in this bed than in beds that had just sand and NPK granulated fertiliser.

 MAKING A CHEAP SHADE HOUSE